PengyangZhou/ECE411-mp4/mp4/doc/Specifications.md

 The memory unit resembles the ALU.
 While ALU executes the operations buffered in ALU reservation station, memory unit handles the memory operations buffered in Load/Store buffer.

 1. If all necessary components of a load is ready, the memory unit will calculate the address and send the request to data cache (if it is available).
+If the data cache is being accessed by ROB during a store commit, the memory unit should wait until the memory write is over.
 2. If all necessary components of a store is ready, the memory unit will calculate the effective address and broadcast the address and the data to store on the